braidn/Knowledge-Repo/RubyArrays.md

 * When a slicing index is used that is outside the bounds of the array, an empty array ( `[]` ) is returned

+###Sorting

+* There are times when you will want to sort/group_by and uniq across a collection of active record objects.
+This can be easily done by the following:
+  * `group_by(&:field).values.map(&:first)`
+  * The group_by will sort by the field and return a hash,
+  * values will omit the keys in the hash and the last map will return a sole selection from the newly minted array.

 [1]: /RubyFalsey